FOPTiForest/FOPTiForest/README.md

-# Optimal Isolation Forest for Anomaly Detection
+# FOPTiForest: Fast Optimal Isolation Forest with Parallelization for Anomaly Detection
-This repository contains the code for the experiments of the paper "OptIForest: Optimal Isolation Forest for Anomaly Detection".
+This repository contains the code for the experiments of the paper "FOPTiForest: Fast Optimal Isolation Forest with Parallelization for Anomaly Detection".

 # Requirement
 - numpy==1.20.1